knpuniversity/rest/knpu/get.rst

         return new Response(json_encode($data), 200);
     }

 The correct status code is 200.
-We're learn about other status codes, but you'll still use the good ol' 200 in most cases, especially for GET requests.
+We'll learn about other status codes, but you'll still use the good ol' 200 in most cases, especially for GET requests.

 Test it out!